GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/notused/ex4_gnirsls_Kband111mm_red_cmdline.rst

 levels.

 In interactive mode, the objective is to get a fit that falls inbetween the two sets of points, with a symmetrical residual fit.
-In this case, the fit can be improved by activating the sigma clipping with one iteration, setting the low sigma to 2 instead of 3, and setting the "grow" parameter to 2.
+In this case, the fit on the far left end can be improved only by setting a *region* to use that excludes the diverging points at the very edge.
+The improvement is marginal and probably not worth it, but we do it here to illustrate the use of *regions*.
+A region can be defined with the cursor by typing "r", or as a string in the region box below the plots.
+The active region is highlighted in gray.

 Note that you are not required to run in interactive mode, but you might want to if flat fielding is critical to your program.
-Run it interactively and see for yourself the difference the adjustments make in this case.

 ::